-- Employers must supply Personal Protective clothing and equipment (PPE) if a worker is required to work with or alongside potentially dangerous chemicals/substances or materials
+- Employers must supply Personal Protective clothing and equipment (PPE) if their staff work with or alongside potentially dangerous chemicals/substances or materials

 - If there are known hazards anywhere in the workplace, your employer should put up signs to warn of these and reduce the likelihood of accidents